Dunno Y... Na Jaane Kyon

 The film received the Best Sensitive Award at the Kashish Queer International film festival 2010 and the Viewer Choice Award at the Satrang Film Festival of Sydney 2010.
-It also won the Best Film awards at Poland Film Festival 2014, Napless Italy 2014, and the Nasik International Film Festival 2014.
-Lead actors Yuvraaj Parashar and Kapil Sharma won Best Actor awards at Out View Film Festival Greece 2012.
-The film got screened at 17 international film festivals.
+It also won the Best Film awards at the Poland Film Festival 2014, Naples Italy 2014, and the Nasik International Film Festival 2014.
+Lead actors, Yuvraaj Parashar and Kapil Sharma won Best Actor awards at Out View Film Festival Greece 2012.
+The film was screened at 17 international film festivals.
 A sequel has also been made starring Zeenat Aman, Kapil Sharma and Yuvraaj Parashar.